luna/luna-book/visual_representation.md

 A Node Searcher should appear on the screen <span class="uiref">2</span>.
 It allows you to filter available functions and libraries by their names.

 ###### Searching for methods
-The Explorer would prefer searching for methods if a node was selected before it was opened or the cursor is placed immediately after the access operator `.`.
+The Explorer would prefer methods if a node was selected before it was opened or the cursor is placed immediately after the access operator `.`.

 ![](/assets/placeholder.jpg)